Microwave body warmer collection

 Purpose of guide

-Microwave wheat bags, also known as microwave body warmers, can be great for keeping you warm (or cold) and providing comfort throughout the year including on cold winter nights and mild summer evenings when you choose to spend time outdoors.
+Microwave wheat bags, also known as microwave body warmers, can be great for keeping you warm (or cooling you down) and providing comfort throughout the year including on cold winter nights and mild summer evenings when you choose to spend time outdoors.

-Their aromatic nature makes microwave warmers great to aid relaxation, ease aches and pains as well as help you enjoy a good night’s sleep.
-Their weighted nature also provides sensory and soothing benefits which also contribute to your overall wellbeing.
+Their aromatic nature makes microwave warmers great to aid relaxation, alleviate stress, ease aches and pains as well as help you enjoy a good night’s sleep.
+Their weighted nature also provides sensory and soothing benefits which may contribute to your overall wellbeing.

 Six Great Uses for Microwave Warmers

-Choosing the right microwave warmer or wheat pack
+How to choose the right microwave wheat bag?

-Microwave warmers are great alternatives to hot water bottles.
-These days microwave warmers come in all shapes and sizes and are made for a variety of uses.
-Therefore, it’s important to understand the the full universe of microwave warmers so you can select the right one for your specific needs.
+Microwave wheat bags are great alternatives to hot water bottles.
+These days microwave body warmers come in all shapes and sizes and cater to a wide range of uses.
+It's essential to know the different types available to find the perfect fit for your needs..

-Microwave neck warmers and microwave back warmers are long and narrow enabling them to wrap around your neck, shoulders or back with ease and provide soothing warmth.
-These are particularly great if you are suffering from pains or aches or simply want to wind down.
+Microwave neck warmers and microwave back warmers are long and narrow.
+They easily wrap around your neck, shoulders, or back for soothing warmth.
+These warmers are particularly great if you are suffering from pains or aches or simply want to wind down.

-Microwave hand warmers are convenient, light and easy to store ways of keeping your hand warm especially when you are outdoors in the cold.
+Microwave hand warmers are light and convenient ways of keeping your hands warm especially when you are outdoors in the cold.
 They typically fit quite nicely into your pocket.

 Microwave feet warmers and slippers are great for warming up your feet and keeping them warm and relaxed.
 Keeping your feet warm is a great way to boost circulation within your body.
-Microwave feet warmers and slippers come in a range of styles, including fluffy and furry varieties.
+Microwave feet warmers come in a range of styles, including boots and slippers.

-Microwave animal toys or heatable toys are other types of microwave warmers.
-These take the form of cute animals or pets and can be heated up for use by children and adults alike.
+Heatable toys, such as microwave animal toys are other types of microwave wheat bags.
+These often take the form of cute animals and can be heated up for use by children and adults alike.

-There are plenty of other types of heatable products including heatable eye masks to relax your eyes and help you sleep as well as therapeutic gel beads which help to soothe you and ease pains.
+There are plenty of other types of heatable products such as heatable eye masks to relax your eyes and help you sleep, as well as therapeutic gel beads to help soothe you and ease pains.

 → Shop now: Our microwave wheat bags collection

-You must inspect your microwave body warmer before you use it for the first time.
-Make sure that it is compliant with the relevant standards such as BS 8433:2004 or EN71-1/2/3.
-Products sold in the USA comply with the US toy safety standard ASTM-f963.
-To be certain you should be able to find code on packaging and / or label.
+You must inspect your microwave wheat bag thoroughly before using it for the first time.
+Make sure that it is compliant with the relevant standards such as BS 8433:2004, European Toy Safety Standard EN71-1/2/3, American Toy Safety Standard ASTM-f963, and NB Toys/2016/060.
+To be certain you should be able to find a code on the packaging or product label.

-Every time you intend to use your heatable wrap or microwave warmer first ensure that is safe to use.
-Check that there are no tears or damage as the contents of the warmer can get extremely fall and potentially fall out.
+Every time you intend to use your wheat bag, you must ensure that is safe to use.
+Check there are no tears or damage as the contents of the warmer can get extremely hot and potentially spill out.
 Also check that there are no foreign objects including metal pins as these can be dangerous to put in a microwave.

 Once you are happy that your microwave wheat bag is safe to use, it is now time to check your microwave.